fengguiyushao/sublime-setting/Data/Packages/Python PEP8 Autoformat/README.md

 By editing User settings, your personal liking will be kept safe over plugin upgrades.

+## Indent size

+PEP8 suggests using 4 spaces for indentation, but because that sometimes varies on a project by project basis, autopep8 has a --indent-size parameter.

+If you wish to change the indent size, you can add in a key to your package settings.
+By default it uses 4.

+    {
+        ...

+        "indent-size": 2,

+        ...
+    }

 ## Usage

 Formatting is applied on the whole document.